-- 1. On 7 April 1960 the Board of Governors adopted a resolution in two parts relating to Agency safeguards which is reproduced below. - 2.
-The Annexes to the Board's document GOV/549, which are cited in both parts of the resolution, have been consolidated into a single text in the Annex to the present document.
+- 1. On 7 April 1960 the Board of Governors adopted the two resolutions relating to Agency safeguards which are reproduced below. - 2.
+The Annexes to the Board's document GOV/549, referred to in resolution B, have been consolidated into a single text in the Annex to the present document.